316th Division (Vietnam): Vietnam War

 In 1961 the 316th Brigade was brought up to strength and assigned to the PAVN Northwest Military Region.
 In March 1962 two battalions from the 316th Brigade deployed to Luang Namtha in northwest Laos to engage Royal Lao Army (RLA) forces in the Battle of Luang Namtha.

 In December 1967 the Division was sent back to Laos to assist Pathet Lao forces fighting in the Battle of Nam Bac and by mid-January 1968 they had succeeded in forcing the RLA from Nam Bac.

 In September 1969 the Division together with the 312th Division took part in Campaign 139 on the Plain of Jars in support of the Pathet Lao dry season offensive.

 From 2 February to 30 April 1971 the Division launched Campaign 74B and temporarily gained control of the Plain of Jars.

 From 17 December 1971 to 30 January 1972 the Division and the 312th Division participated in Campaign Z in Laos.

 In 1973/4 the Division was ordered to return from Laos to North Vietnam and was stationed in Nghệ An and Hà Tĩnh Provinces.

 In early 1975 the Division was moved by truck from Nghệ An Province to Darlac Province to take part in Campaign 275.
-During the Battle of Ban Me Thuot on 10 March the Division's 174th Regiment attacked and captured the Mai Hac De district in western Ban Me Thuot, they were forced back by an Army of the Republic of Vietnam (ARVN) 23rd Division counterattack and airstrikes, but the Division counterattacked an by the morning of 11 March controlled most of the city.
+During the Battle of Ban Me Thuot on 10 March the Division's 174th Regiment attacked and captured the Mai Hac De district in western Ban Me Thuot, they were forced back by an Army of the Republic of Vietnam (ARVN) 23rd Division counterattack and airstrikes, but the Division counterattacked and by the morning of 11 March controlled most of the city.

 On 29 March 1975 the PAVN formed 3rd Corps comprising the Division, 10th and 320th Divisions, the 675th Artillery Regiment, the 312th Anti-aircraft Regiment, 198th Sapper Regiment, 273rd Tank Regiment, 545th Engineer Regiment and the 29th Signal Regiment under the command of Major General Vũ Lăng.

 Following the Vietnamese Politburo decision to capitalise on the opportunity presented by the collapsing ARVN, in early April the 316th was ordered to move out of the Central Highlands down Route 14 towards Saigon By 15 April the Division occupied positions near Dầu Tiếng Base Camp in preparation for the assault on Saigon.
 By late April the Division blocked Route 1 and Route 22 to fix the ARVN 25th Division in place.
 On 29 April the Division attacked the ARVN 46th and 49th Regiments, 25th Division at Phuoc Hiep, Trảng Bàng and Go Dau Ha.